PinYuanChen/pinyuan.github.io/_posts/2023-01-05-delayed-deallocation.md

 ```
 Everything looks just fine.
 We use `[weak self]` inside the `payMoney`'s callback to prevent memory leaks.
 We use `guard` to unwrap `self` as many people will do to get rid of the annoying optional mark("?").
 Then, we call the `pay` function inside the `asyncAfter`'s closure.
 Nothing suspicious, right?

 However, if you leave the `DetailViewController` during the recursive calls, you will see that the recursion continues even though you have left the `DetailViewController`.
-Seems like a memory leak occurs.
-But how does that happen?
+Hmmm...seems like a memory leak.
+But how does it happen?

-Though it seems pretty like a leak, it's actually not.
-Apple's [document](https://developer.apple.com/documentation/xcode/making-changes-to-reduce-memory-use) defines a memory leak as :
+Well, it's actually not.
+According to Apple's [document](https://developer.apple.com/documentation/xcode/making-changes-to-reduce-memory-use), a memory leak occurs

 >
-A memory leak occurs when allocated memory becomes unreachable and the app can’t deallocate it.
+when allocated memory becomes unreachable and the app can’t deallocate it.
 >

 The memory is not unreachable in this case.
 When the recursion hits the bottom case, the `DetailViewController` will be released, as seen by the `deinit` message being printed.
 This is not a memory leak, but rather a "delayed deallocation" issue, meaning the object is not being released at the expected time.